GabiCtrlZ/liquidation-agent/README.md

 5. Convert all to Typescript
 6. Emit events from the `LiquidatorAgent` contract and listening to those events, the `liquidationCounter` is a temp fix
 7. Better error handling
+8. Consider using the GraphQl API for monitoring accounts health and data